Best Mortgage for Low Down Payment

 Refinancing Your House Won’t Require Down Payment

 Refinancing your home loan usually doesn’t require any money from you.
 Some refinancing lenders may ask for some cash back after the loan closes.
 If you have lack of equity in the home or you’re paying off debt to qualify, you may need to provide cash for the loan to close.
 If you already own a home, maybe refinancing is a good option to lower your monthly payments and get the cash for the down payment for a second house.
-Check the savings you could make on your current home now to come up with a down payment for that summer house:

 Best Mortgage for Low Down Payment